-Earlham has partnered with Tuition Management Systems (TMS) to create an on-line Student Account Center through which students can view or print semester bills, review account activity, and make payments on their accounts.
-Students must register for access to the Student Account Center by responding to an email they receive from [email protected] or by calling TMS at 800-307-6551.
-After students register for on-line access, they may invite their parents or others who will pay their bills to have on-line access as well.
-Due to Federal student privacy regulations (FERPA), parents may only access the Student Account Center if they are granted this access by the student.
+Beginning July 1, 2021, Earlham is partnering with Nelnet to create an online Student Account Center through which students can view or print semester bills, review account activity and make payments on their accounts.
+Students log in to Nelnet using their Earlham username and password.
+Students may invite their parents or others who will pay their bills to have access to their account as well.
+Due to Federal student privacy regulations (FERPA), parents may only access the Student Account Center if they are granted access by the student.

 Emails are sent each semester to all students and family members who are registered with the Student Account Center when bills are ready to view.
 Emails are also sent periodically with reminders to check the on-line Student Account Center for current information about student accounts.

 Students have several options for paying their semester bills: